-Our ballet classes are offered at various times during the week to students beginning at age 4.
+Our ballet classes are offered at various times during the week to students at our Harahan and Mandeville campuses beginning at age 4.
 Ballet is the root of dance; therefore, we encourage all students to begin their dance training in this program.
 A variety of positions, techniques, and terminology are introduced and reinforced within each class.
 The culmination of the student's hard work and training will be presented at our Spring recital and Christmas Show through creative and original choreography.
 Below are class descriptions of our specific class levels:

 Pre-Ballet (Ages 4-6):

 In this course, students are introduced to basic ballet technique in a fun, creative way.
 They will learn the basics of barre (bar) work, such as plie’s, releve’s, and tendues, center combinations, and across the floor movement, such as skips, chasse’s and leaps, all blended with fun imaginative games and creativity.
 This class will teach your young dancer to explore movement, learn basic performance technique, proper class etiquette, and imagination, while also building a solid foundation in terminology to help them in their dance journey.

 In this course, students focus on building a strong technical foundation in the ballet aesthetic while maintaining a fun and creative atmosphere.
 Our teachers continue to build off of the basics established in pre-ballet, and help the students delve deeper into more complicated steps and terminology.
 These dancers learn fundamental alignment, body positions and vocabulary that will inform their future dance experiences as they move to the next level.
 In this class, we begin focusing on balance, one-legged work, two-footed turns, and movement combinations to begin teaching our students how to challenge themselves physically and mentally.***Please note that Ballet I is a Pre-Requisite to Ballet II***

 Ballet II (Ages 9-12):